 Write Unique, User-Focused Content and Structure

 Search engines hate duplicate content.
 If Google detects the exact same content across multiple sites, only one of those pages will rank for the target keyword.
+High quality content is the name of the game and with the rise of AI web page content the stakes are higher than ever!

-Your content shouldn’t just be unique but also focused on user experience.
+Your page content shouldn’t just be unique but also focused on user experience.
 This means how your blog content is laid out and formatted is important.

 Here are a few tips to help you create content that search engines love: